Skip to contents

 effect_size_raw

-Unstandardized effect size across timepoints.
+Unstandardised effect size across timepoints.

 effect_size_standardised

-Effect size standardized by average variance.
+Effect size standardised by average variance.

 Details